apt1002/strategy/heterodox.md

 utility bills, owning a house, and participating in politics.

-Most people rely on software written by other people, and in particular by big technology companies including Microsoft, Apple, Google, Meta, and others [GAFAM].
+Most people rely on software written by other people, and in particular by big technology companies including Microsoft, Apple, Google, Meta, and others.
 The downside of such a small group of companies having so much influence is obvious, and I don't need to rehearse it here.
 However, it is an efficient way to serve the mass market [it’s a local maximum], and I'm sure it will continue.

-Most [many?] organisations need more control than that [than what? for what? most organizations use cloud-based subscription services from GAFAM, surely?], and require custom software [so they don’t require custom software].
+Many organisations need more control than that [than what? for what? most organizations use cloud-based subscription services from GAFAM, surely?], and require custom software [so they don’t require custom software].
 The same is true of many creative individuals, including researchers, artists and entrepreneurs.
 Such software is written to serve only thousands of people, or even fewer.
 Often this software must be written by a specialist programmer,